snappyflow/tracing-reference-apps/refapp-django/readme.md

-## Desctription
+## Description

- The application contains the default sfTrace instrumentation code to enable the tracing.
+ This is the sample application contains the default sfTrace instrumentation code to enable the tracing.

 ## Getting Started

 ### Requirements

 1. Python 3.x
-2. Django 2.X
+2. Django 3.X
 3. pip

 ### Configuration